Administration of Multi-disciplinary Research Projects

 Co-Investigator (Co-I) – As an investigator on a sponsored project, this individual is responsible for the conducting of research within the terms and conditions of the award and in accordance with university and system rules and regulations.
 Individuals serving in this role must be approved by the university through the normal administrative channels.
 Co-Is do not have fiscal authority by virtue of their title but can be given authority if delegated in writing by the PI.

 Multi-disciplinary Accounts – These are separately budgeted sponsored projects/accounts that are multi-disciplinary in nature and on which there are investigators with fiscal authority from more than one department or administrative unit.

 ADLOC or System Member Research Home – The administrative location designation provided in the payroll/personnel system that denotes the primary employer/department/administrative unit and most often determines the faculty member’s research home institution.
-The Texas A&M University ADLOC number is used for proposal approvals and defines the System member in whose name the grant will reside unless approved otherwise by the president of Texas A&M such as for Texas A&M faculty adloc’d to the College of Engineering, College of Agriculture and Life Sciences, and the College of Veterinary Medicine & Biomedical Sciences.
+The Texas A&M University ADLOC number is used for proposal approvals and defines the System member in whose name the grant will reside unless approved otherwise by the president of Texas A&M such as for Texas A&M faculty adloc’d to the College of Engineering, College of Agriculture and Life Sciences, and the School of Veterinary Medicine & Biomedical Sciences.
 In these cases, the Texas A&M Engineering Experiment Station (TEES) or AgriLife Research have been designated as the System member research home for the faculty member and for their grants being submitted through TEES or AgriLife.

 - Work on a sponsored research project that will be used in external and internal evaluations requires that each PI and Co-PI and his or her department, center, and/or college receive the appropriate amount of credit for the work to be performed.